covertnine/c9-starter/readme.txt

 == Changelog ==

 = 2.3.6 =
-Updates for WordPress 6.0 compatibility with list item spacing on some blocks.
+Updates for WordPress 6.0 compatibility with list item spacing on some blocks, default item widths/alignments in admin, and some minor backend font issues.

 = 2.3.5 =
 Update for WordPress 6.0 compatibility with font sizes on some blocks.
 Bug fixes.